risk-first/website/practices/Estimates.md

 ![Under Construction](images/state/uc.png)

-1. Purpose of Estimating
-  1.  (coordination risk)
-  2.  trying to work out _the value_ of doing some work
-2. How Estimates Fail
-  1. Hidden Risk
-  2. Visible Risk
-3.

-This section on [Estimating](Estimates) is going to be something of a journey, where we look at some of the "Old Saws" of the estimation game, before looking at more modern techniques using in "Agile" estimation, and then try to bring a Riks-First approach to estimating.

-We're going to start by looking at some "Old Saws" of the software develop
+In this section, we're going to put a Risk-First spin on the process of [Estimating](Estimates).
+But, in order to get there, we first need to start with understanding _why_ we estimate, and some history around why this has been so problematic in the software world.

 ## The Purpose Of Estimating

 Why bother estimating at all?
 There are two reasons why estimates are useful:

-1.  **To allow for the creation of _events_.**  As we saw in [Deadline Risk](), if we can put a date on something, we can mitigate lots of [Coordination Risk]().
-Having a _release date_ for a product allows whole teams of people to coordinate their activities in ways that hugely reduce the need for [Communication]().
+1.  **To allow for the creation of _events_.**  As we saw in [Deadline Risk](), if we can put a date on something, we can mitigate lots of [Coordination Risk](Coordination-Risk).
+Having a _release date_ for a product allows whole teams of people to coordinate their activities in ways that hugely reduce the need for [Communication](Communication-Risk).
 Much like "attack at dawn" allows disparate units of an army to avoid lots of the [Coordination Risk]() inherent in "attack on my signal".

-2.  **To allow for the estimation of the [Payoff](Glossary#payoff) of an action.**  However, as we already saw, [Payoff]() isn't just about figuring out [Schedule Risk]() - you should be looking at all the other [Attendant Risks]() of the action too.
+2.  **To allow for the estimation of the [Pay-Off](Glossary#payoff) of an [action](Glossary#taking-action).**  However, as we already saw, [Pay-Off](Glossary#pay-off) isn't just about figuring out [Schedule Risk](Scarcity-Risk#schedule-risk) - you should be looking at all the other [Attendant Risks]() of the action too.

+## How Estimates Fail

+Estimates are a huge source of contention in the software world:

+> "Typically, effort estimates are over-optimistic and there is a strong over-confidence in their accuracy.
+The mean effort overrun seems to be about 30% and not decreasing over time." - [Software Development Effort Estimation, _Wikipedia_](https://en.m.wikipedia.org/wiki/Software_development_effort_estimation).

+The problem with a developer answering a question such as:

+> "How long will it take to deliver X"

+Is the following:

+ - The developer likely doesn't know what X is, and any description of it is inadequate anyway ([Invisibility Risk](Communication-Risk#invisibility-risk)).
+ - The developer has a less-than-complete understanding of the environment he will be delivering X in ([Complexity Risk](Complexity-Risk)).
+ - The developer has some vague ideas about how to do X, but he'll need to try out various approaches until he finds exactly the right one ([Boundary Risk](Boundary-Risk) and [Learning-Curve Risk](Communication-Risk#learning-curve-risk).
+ - The developer has no idea what [Hidden Risk](Glossary#hidden-risk) will surface when he starts work on it.
+ - The developer has no idea what will happen if he takes too long and misses the date by a day/week/month/year. ([Schedule Risk](Scarcity-Risk#schedule-risk))

+... and so on.
+So, his estimate is both wrong, and entirely contingent on what exact risks appear.

+It's a problem as old as software itself, and in deference to that, let's examine the estimating problem via some "Old Saws".

 ## Old Saw #1: The "10X Developer"